Welcome to a reference collection of tips from my documentation reviews on the debian-l10n-english mailing list.

 This one crops up so often I'm putting it right at the top.

-this option allows you to compile code, or
+“this option allows you to compile code”, or “this option allows

 Well known cases where the English word doesn't mean what speakers of most European languages expect.